 If you are interested in submitting a manuscript to JCSR, please refer to Author Guidelines for information on how to prepare and submit your manuscript.

 All submitted manuscripts are read and evaluated firstly by the editorial staff.
 The papers which are not fit to the journal’s scope or are judged to be of insufficient general interest are rejected without external review.
 For detailed information on the journal’s scope, please refer to Aims & Scope.

 Manuscripts that passed the preliminary evaluation are sent to at least two external reviewers selected according to their specialties and academic skills.
 The peer review process is carried out entirely through the online submission system.
 Reviewers are expected:

 – to evaluate scientific quality of the manuscript, especially its originality, validity, significance, ethical aspects, presentation quality and interest to the readers;

 – provide an overall recommendation for publication;

 – provide a review report.

 All submitted manuscripts are evaluated through a double-blind peer review process.
-Double-blind review means that the reviewers don’t get to know the identity of the authors, and the authors don’t get to know the identity of the reviewers.
+Double-blind peer review means that the reviewers don’t get to know the identity of the authors, and the authors don’t get to know the identity of the reviewers.

 The Journal of Curriculum Studies Research (JCSR) follows strict ethical standards for publication to ensure high-quality scientific publications and public trust in research findings.
 Reviewers play a central role in ensuring the integrity and quality of the scholarly publication.
 They must conduct reviews in an ethical and accountable manner.
 Ethical guidelines for authors and reviewers who contribute to JCSR are detailed in our Publication Ethics and Plagiarism Policy.

 The Editor-in-Chief or the Guest Editor of a Special Issue make the final decision based on the reviewers’ recommendations from among several possibilities: